AnnaAD3/AnnaAD3/README.md

 - 👋 Hi, I’m Anna,
-- 🔬 I'm currently studying B.sc in science.
+- 🔬 I'm currently persuing a B.A in  business management.
 - 💻 I studied Full Stack development.
 - 🤝 I’m looking to enter into the field of data science.
 - 📫 How to reach me: AnnaDvornik333@gmail.com.